iioinc/iioScript/README.md

   acc .01:0
 end
 ```

+This code will add the blue square to the screen, and slowly move it to the right at 1px per frame, while also decelerating by .01px per frame.

 Note that `vel` and `acc` must always be passed as named parameters, otherwise their vectors assign the shapes position.